-This Resilient Cities Report 2018, captures the current status of resilience worldwide through the Congress' core discussions and outcomes.
-This report reflects the outcomes of the Resilient Cities 2018 Congress and global developments in the field of urban resilience and climate change adaptation.
-The following pages highlight specific tools, initiatives, case studies, and solutions presented by local governments and practitioners around the world.
-The findings are cross-referenced to additional resources.
+The Resilient Cities Report 2018 reflects the outcomes of the Resilient Cities 2018 Congress and global developments in the field of urban resilience and climate change adaptation.
+It highlights specific tools, initiatives, case studies, and solutions presented by local governments and practitioners around the world, cross-referencing additional sources.

 - How to strengthen multilevel governance in order to achieve the Paris Agreement and Agenda 2030;